 Lots of legends appear in the Zone, some proven to be fact and others are just unknown.
 One of the legends that proved to be factual was that of the Brain Scorcher, which refers to the area around the Red Forest.
 This area cannot be traversed; all who attempt end up with their brains being melted and are left a mindless, walking zombie.
 Curiously and inconveniently enough, the Brain Scorcher blocks all access to the center of the Zone, which is the Power Plant itself.

 That’s the intro movie for S.T.A.L.K.E.R.
-Shadow of Chernobyl (one of the best intro movies in video game history, I might add), which really set the feel for the franchise to come.
+Shadow of Chernobyl which really sets the feel for the franchise.
 It’s also fitting to post it in this review of Lost Alpha, since Lost Alpha is a remake of Shadow of Chernobyl, plus this way LA’s intro won’t be spoiled.

 Shown in that video is another legend, that of the Death Trucks.
 These are mysterious trucks driven by unknown people that come from the center of the Zone, and are loaded with incapacitated bodies.
 Where they’re taking them and what they’re planning to do with them is unknown.
 It is common for them to end up in wreckage due to anomalies, but almost every time there are no survivors.
 The protagonist is one of the only known survivors from a Death Truck.